Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

 \subsection{Performance of payment networks}

-We also evaluate the performance of a \sys payment network.
-We use the 30~machines located in the UK~(\Cref{fig:latency_bw}) to conduct our experiments.
-We answer two questions: (i)~how does the overlay network topology affect throughput? and (ii)~how does fault tolerance affect throughput?
+We evaluate the performance of a complete \sys payment network and investigate how its throughput is affected by (i)~the network topology and (ii)~the committee chains.

 We use 30~machines located in the UK~(see~\Cref{fig:latency_bw}).
-As there exist no public micro-payment datasets, we use the transactions found in the Bitcoin blockchain.
-To adapt the Bitcoin transaction history, we filter out transactions that are not appropriate for replaying, such as those that spend to/from multi-signature addresses, or payments of value over a certain threshold (\ie \$100).
-For transactions with multi-input and output addresses, we choose only one.
-This results in a dataset of over 150~million payments from a source to a recipient address.
+As there exist no public micro-payment datasets, we use the transactions from the Bitcoin blockchain.
+We filter out transactions that we cannot replay, such as those that spend to/from multi-signature addresses.
+For transactions with multiple inputs and outputs, we choose only one.
+The resulting dataset has over 150~million payments from a source to a recipient address.

-\mypar{Overlay network topologies} We construct two overlay payment network topologies: (i)~a \emph{complete} graph, in which all nodes in the network have a direct payment channel to all other nodes; and (ii)~a \emph{hub-and-spoke} topology, shown in~\Cref{fig:hubandspoke}, in which the nodes are connected with 3 tiers of connectivity: tier~1 nodes have highest connectivity and tier~3 nodes lowest connectivity.
-We emulate wide-area network links by adding 100\unit{ms} latency between each machine.
+We construct two payment network topologies: (i)~a \emph{complete} graph, in which all node pairs have direct payment channels; and (ii)~a \emph{hub-and-spoke} topology~(see~\Cref{fig:hubandspoke}), in which the nodes are connected with 3~tiers of connectivity: tier~1 nodes have the highest connectivity and tier~3 nodes the lowest.
+We emulate wide-area network links by adding 100\unit{ms} latency between machines.

-\mypar{Experimental setup} To execute payments in the network, we assign Bitcoin addresses to the machines.
-For all payments, the machine assigned ownership over the sending address is responsible for issuing payments to the recipient addresses and corresponding machines.
-For the complete graph, we randomly and evenly distributing all Bitcoin addresses between the machines; for the hub-and-spoke graph, we distribute the addresses in a skewed fashion, with larger nodes being assigned more addresses than smaller nodes, as would be expected in a realistic deployment.
-We assign 50\% of addresses to tier~1 nodes, 35\% to tier~2, and 15\% to tier~3).
+To execute payments, we assign Bitcoin addresses to the machines.
+For the complete graph, we randomly and evenly assign Bitcoin addresses; for the hub-and-spoke graph, we distribute the addresses in a skewed fashion, with larger nodes being assigned more addresses than smaller nodes (50\% of addresses to tier~1 nodes, 35\% to tier~2, and 15\% to tier~3).
 For each graph deployment, we compare the throughput with differently-sized committee chains, for $n 1$ to $n 3$~committee members per deposit.
 We vary the number of nodes in the deployment from 5~to 30~machines.

-For each graph deployment, we compare the throughput with differently sized committee chains, for $n=1$ to $n=3$ committee members per deposit.
-All machines in the graph operate the same fault tolerance mechanism per experiment.
-Measurement begins when the first payment is issued, and ends when an acknowledgement for the last payment is received.
-As payments may fail, \eg due to channel locking, upon receiving a failure notification, the payment is retried after a random amount of time between 100\unit{ms}--200\unit{ms}.
-To bound the degree to which out-of-order payments can be executed, we implement a sliding window of payments at each machine.
-Each machine issues $W$=$1000$ payments across the network in parallel, and waits for acknowledgements before moving the sliding window.